mattheww/gomill/gomill_docs/settings.rst

 .. setting:: players

-  Dictionary of :setting:`Player` definitions (see :ref:`player
+  Dictionary mapping identifiers to :setting:`Player` definitions (see :ref:`player configuration`).
-  configuration`).

   This describes the |gtp| engines that can be used in the competition.

-  The dictionary keys must be identifiers.
-These identifiers are the :dfn:`player codes`; they are used to identify the players in :setting:`Matchup` definitions, and also appear in reports and the |sgf|
+  The dictionary keys are the :dfn:`player codes`; they are used to identify the players in :setting:`Matchup` definitions, and also appear in reports and the |sgf| game records.
-  game records.

   It's fine to have player definitions here which aren't used in any matchups.
 These definitions will be ignored, and no corresponding engines